KaidenCoder/JavaSwitch/README.md

 # JavaSwitch
-Using of switch in java
+This is a java file.
+The file shows the example of usage of switch in java.